 - a.
 Briefly introduce the film Staying Real Teens Confront Sexual Stereotypes by using the film summary (see p.
 4 of this guide). - b.
-Introduce the workshop by presenting the topics covered and by asking the group the following questions: - What are your favourite toys and hobbies? - Who are your favourite performers?
-What songs do you like to listen to? (think about asking these questions again towards the end of the workshop, when discussing the film, to discover the needs associated with their choice of toys and artists)
+Introduce the workshop by presenting the topics covered and by asking the group the following questions: - What are your favourite toys and hobbies? (think about asking these questions again towards the end of the workshop, when discussing the film, to discover the needs associated with their choice of toys and hobbies)